nfasano/nfasano/README.md

 - **Skills demonstrated:** Webscraping (beautifulSoup, selenium), SQL, NLP, Latent Dirichlet Allocation,

 #### 3) Colosseum ticket tracker and alert system [[Github Repo](https://github.com/nfasano/colosseumTickets)]
 - **Project description:** Wrote an algorithm to track the ticket availability on the official Colosseum website ([Coopculture](https://ecm.coopculture.it/index.php?lang=en)), where tickets are notoriously difficult to secure.
 Ticket information was queried in intervals between 5 seconds and one minute, depending on the time of day.
 Based on this information, a detailed plan is proposed to ensure that you get the best available tickets.
-Other features of the code allow for the user to be updated by email when tickets for a particular date go on sale.
+Other features of the code allow for the user to be sent instantaneous email alerts with embedded links when tickets become available.
 - **Skills demonstrated:** Webscraping, pandas
 _____________________________________________________________________________________________